 Lighting your White Jack-o'-lantern

 I used a larger candle for the large Jack's.
-If you get the same candle you will need batteries for this one.
-For the smaller pumpkins, I bought a pack of smaller candles.
-They came with a battery which was nice.
+If you get the same candle, you will need batteries for this one.
+For the small pumpkins, I bought a pack of smaller candles like tea lights.
+They came with a nice battery.

 Simply place your candles inside the pumpkins.
-When nighttime comes simply turn on the switch at the bottom and sit the candle back down inside.
+When nighttime comes, turn on the switch at the bottom and sit the candle back down inside.
 The lighted jack-o'-lanterns add such a beautiful glow with the gold inside.

 Can you believe how easy this DIY dollar store Halloween decoration turned out?
 I want to share a few creative DIY Halloween decorations you can do with your chalk-painted Jack-o-lantern lanterns.

 First, add them to your bookcases.
 It's a great way to get in the Halloween spirit.
-They look so cute all lit up with battery-powered white candles at night while watching a Halloween movie.
+They look so cute, all lit up with battery-powered white candles at night while watching a Halloween movie.

 Another fun all Hallows Eve easy idea is adding them to your fireplace mantel.
 Liz decorated her living room mantel with white jack-o-lanterns and it looked so cute.
-Or decorate with them at your front door or entryway.
+They are the perfect addition to decorate your front door or entryway.

 You can also make a tablescape for a Halloween party with them.
 We share how to use it in this DIY outdoor Halloween party table decorations.
 Sit my DIY paper leaf garland down first and then the white jack-o'-lanterns with candles, and you have a happy spooky centerpiece.
 Talk about a fun dinner party for kids and adults.

-And last you can hang them from the ceiling similar to how I did in our Harry Potter table decorations.
+And last, you can hang them from the ceiling as I did in our Harry Potter table decorations.
 This was another easy, fun, and cheap Halloween decoration idea.

-For more of the best Halloween decorations and dollar store, Halloween decor ideas try this old fashion Halloween decorations for a mantel.
+For more of the best Halloween decorations and dollar store Halloween decor ideas, try this old fashion Halloween decorations for a mantel.
 And for some fun DIYs check out how to make a witch broom and Crafting Spooky Magic: How to Make Halloween Decorations Out of Paper.
 All these decor ideas will add a little hocus pocus to your home.